 - 1.2.b.
-The categorical programs must each participate in only one internal medicine-pediatrics program.
-(Core) - 1.2.c.
-The residents in the categorical and combined programs must interact at all levels of training.
-(Core) - 1.2.d.
-The program directors of the related categorical programs and the program director(s) of the combined program must demonstrate collaboration and coordination of curriculum and rotations.
-(Core) - 1.2.d.1.
-To achieve appropriate coordination of the combined program and shared accountability, including integration of training and supervision in each discipline, the program directors of the categorical programs and the program director(s) of the combined program should hold at least quarterly meetings that involve consultation with faculty from both departments, as well as internal medicine-pediatrics residents and/or residents from both departments.
-(Detail) - 1.3.
-There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
-(Core) - 1.3.a.
+The residents in the internal medicine program, the pediatrics program, and the combined programs must interact at all levels of education. ^(Core) - 1.2.c.
+The program directors of the internal medicine and pediatrics programs and the program director of the combined program must demonstrate collaboration and coordination of curriculum and rotations. ^(Core)

+Specialty-Specific Background and Intent: To achieve appropriate coordination of the combined program and shared accountability, including integration of education and training and supervision in each discipline, the program directors of the internal medicine and pediatrics programs and the program director of the combined program can hold regular meetings that involve consultation with faculty members from both departments, as well as internal medicine-pediatrics residents and/or residents from both departments.

+- 1.3.
+There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment. ^(Core) - 1.3.a.
 The PLA must be renewed at least every 10 years.
 (Core) - 1.3.b.
-The PLA must be approved by the designated institutional official (DIO).
-(Core) - 1.4.
-The program must monitor the clinical learning and working environment at all participating sites.
-(Core) - 1.5.
-At each participating site there must be one faculty member, designated by the program director as the site director, who is accountable for resident education at that site, in collaboration with the program director.
-(Core)
+The PLA must be approved by the designated institutional official (DIO). ^(Core) - 1.4.
+The program must monitor the clinical learning and working environment at all participating sites. ^(Core) - 1.5.
+At each participating site there must be one faculty member, designated by the program director as the site director, who is accountable for resident education at that site, in collaboration with the program director. ^(Core)

 Background and Intent: While all residency programs must be sponsored by a single ACGME-accredited Sponsoring Institution, many programs will utilize other clinical settings to provide required or elective training experiences.
 At times it is appropriate to utilize community sites that are not owned by or affiliated with the Sponsoring Institution.
 Some of these sites may be remote for geographic, transportation, or communication issues.
 When utilizing such sites, the program must ensure the quality of the educational experience.
 Suggested elements to be considered in PLAs will be found in the Guide to the Common Program Requirements.
 These include: